Serious Illness Care

 Phases of personal health for health care planning.

-Serious Illness care is for individuals of any age, from infants to older adults, living with a diagnosed serious illness or advancing frailty that is life-limiting medical condition.
-A serious illness is often described as a health condition or illness, that carries a high risk of mortality (death), and either negatively impacts a person’s daily functioning or quality of life or excessively strains his or her caregivers.
+A serious illness is often described by clinicians as a health condition or illness, that carries a high risk of mortality (death), and either negatively impacts a person’s daily functioning or quality of life or excessively strains his or her caregivers.

 Living Well with Serious Illness Starts with a Conversation and a Plan